ihorkk/evolution_task/README.md

       ```

 ## Execution
-- To run all tests enter the following command to your terminal:
+1. To run all tests enter the following command to your terminal:
       ```bash
-       yarn wdio
+       yarn install
       ```

-## Reports and results

-- To generate and open Allure report enter the following command to your terminal:
+2. To generate and open Allure report enter the following command to your terminal:
       ```bash
        yarn allure
       ```